Mallory Brasseale’s pregnancy was a textbook first pregnancy.

 Essentially, each major area of maternal health complication has a specially-designed set of practices and standards that can immediately help doctors and nurses assess, respond, and treat a patient.

-The toolkits were launched in 2014 and hospitals that began using them saw a 21 percent decrease in near deaths from maternal bleeding.
+The toolkits were launched in 2014 and hospitals that began using them saw a decrease in near deaths from maternal bleeding.
 Hospitals that did not use the collaborative care tool only saw a 1.2 percent decrease.
 Only half of California’s hospitals currently use the kits.

 Other policies are also needed.